tamu-engineering-research/COVID-EMDA/data_release/README.md

 - Field `fatal_rate`: Fatal rate calculated at each date

 ## Visit Pattern to Point of Interests (POIs)
-- Field `date`: list all the date from 12/30/2019 to present.
-Format: `mm/dd/YYYY`
+- Field `date`: list all the date from December 30, 2019 to present.
+Format: `YYYY-mm-dd`
 - Field `Restaurant_Recreation`: Daily total number of visits to Restaurant and Recreation places
 - Field `Grocery_Pharmacy`: Daily total number of visits to Grocery and Pharmacy places
 - Field `Retail`: Daily total number of visits to Retail places

 ## Social Distancing
-- Field `date`: list all the date from 01/01/2020 to present.
-Format: `mm/dd/YYYY`
+- Field `date`: list all the date from January 1, 2020 to present.
+Format: `YYYY-mm-dd`
 - Field `completely_home_device_count_percentage`: percentage of devices that stay at home 24 hours out of all devices
 - Field `median_home_dwell_time_percentage`: median proportion of home dwell time in one day
 - Field `part_time_work_behavior_devices_percentage`: percentage of devices that go to workplaces for 3 to 6 hours out of all devices